Cha-am, Thailand: What to pack, what to wear, and when to go [2023]

 September

-If you vacation in Cha-am during September, you may notice that it is constantly hot.
+If you vacation in Cha-am during September, you may notice that it is consistently hot.
 Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 70s F (low 20s C).
-In terms of precipitation, you can expect it to rain a bit less than half of the time.
+In terms of precipitation, you can expect it to rain about a third of the time.

 What to wear/what to pack: